 Then there’s the issue of training and discipline.
 A dog may be more inclined to pull or ignore commands because he is not in close proximity to you.
 The danger is that he could take off at speed and pull you over, or you could let go of the lead and cause the dog to panic when the unit clatters along behind him.
 Imagine the chaos if he runs into the road and the cord becomes entangled around someone’s bicycle wheel and they fall off.

-While a retractable lead could be a good idea in open areas, a fixed lead is probably better for most situations.
+While a retractable lead could be a good idea in open areas as long as it used with a harness, a fixed lead is probably better for most situations.